-These 3-cheese stuffed burgers are bold, juicy, beautiful, and cheesy.
-Hamburger patties are stuffed with blue cheese and cheddar cheese, then topped with pimento cheese and bacon.
-These burgers belong to the meat lovers and cheese lovers.
-Whether it’s Memorial Day, July the 4th, cookout/bbq, game day, or any time, these hamburgers won’t let you down!
+These crazy easy hamburgers are bold, juicy, beautiful, and oh so cheesy.
+Hamburger patties are stuffed with blue cheese and cheddar cheese, grilled, then topped with pimento cheese and bacon (for the bacon lovers!).
+Ready in under 30 minutes!

-Lettuce and tomato (optional)
+Lettuce and tomato (optional).

 Pimento Cheese Topped Hamburgers

 If you've never tried pimento cheese on your hamburger, then don't hesitate any longer!
 I can assure you, you won't be disappointed.
 Just be sure to purchase a good, high-quality pimento cheese (one that's made with real cheddar cheese and not the processed kind).

 You'll want to make these burgers time and time again for family get-togethers, tailgating with friends, and date nights with your better half.
 For some additional ideas for a date night, check out this post 8 Inexpensive Date Ideas to Build Your Relationship.

-How to Make the Perfect Cheese Stuffed Burgers
+How to Make Stuffed Cheeseburgers

 (3) Top with the remaining 4 patties pressing edges together to create a seal.
 Press the edges together with the "top" patty to form a seal so all that cheese won't come out while cooking (note the patty with edges sealed).

-STEP 3: Place patties on pre-heated grill.
-Alternatively, heat the oil in large skillet on medium-high heat.
-Cook the patties about 4 minutes, then gently turn over and cook an additional 4-5 minutes or until burgers are no longer pink.
+(4) Place patties on preheated grill.
+Alternatively, heat the oil in a large skillet on medium-high heat.
+Cook the patties for about 4 minutes, then gently turn over and cook an additional 4-5 minutes or until burgers are no longer pink.

 The temperature in the refrigerator must be lower than 40 degrees Fahrenheit to keep foods fresh.
 I purchased a refrigerator thermometer to make sure my refrigerator's temperature was safe.
 They're fairly inexpensive and well worth the money.